PetarJanosevic/bikeshare/README.md

 Bikeshare Python/SQL project

 ### Description
-Describe what your project is about and what it does
+The project is about showing data based on a users input.
+The data is about personal user information like gender and all information about the rented bicycle.

 ### Files used
 Include the files used